 Summer Strawberry Sipper

-Ingredients: 1 cup fresh strawberries ½ cup soda water 1 tsp honey or agave 1 lemon, juiced (and more for garnish) 3 oz gin, vodka or champagne 2 or 3 sprigs of fresh rosemary for garnish
+Ingredients: 1 cup fresh strawberries; ½ cup soda water; 1 tsp honey or agave; 1 lemon juiced (and more for garnish); 3 ounces gin, vodka or champagne; 2 or 3 sprigs of fresh rosemary for garnish

 Directions: 1.
 Add ½ cup of soda water, de-stemmed strawberries, honey or agave, juice of 1 lemon and pinch of fresh rosemary to a blender and blend on low until smooth.

-2. Add ice and 1½ oz. of gin or vodka to two glasses and pour strawberry mixture on top.
+2. Add ice and 1½ ounce of gin or vodka to two glasses and pour strawberry mixture on top.
 Add sprig of rosemary and stir.
 Garnish with lemon slices.